ROIGCP/Docker/README.md

 # Docker
-Simple Python Web Application using Flash and Waitress\
+Simple Python Web Application using Flash, Waitress and Faker\
-Dockerfile containerizes the app using python:3.11
+Dockerfile containerizes the app using python:3.13